theKashey/react-imported-component/README.md

 - `loading` - is it loading right now?
 - `loadable` - the underlying `Loadable` object
 - `retry` - retry action (in case of error)

+Hints:
+- use `options.import=false` to perform conditional import - `importFunction` would not be used if this option set to `false.
+- use `options.track=true` to perform SSR only import - to usage would be tracked if this option set to `false.

 ##### Misc
 There is also API method, unique for imported-component, which could be useful on the client side